 Any agency of state or local government that microfilms or images its records may store the original at the State Archives for back-up or disaster recovery purposes at no cost.
 Guidelines on micrographics quality and optical imaging are available from our office.

 Records Transfer and Storage Services

 The State Archives serves as the legal repository for permanent records generated by state agencies.
 Records are transferred from state agencies in accordance with agency records retention schedules.
 Some records from local governments may be accepted for permanent storage on a very selective basis.

 Research and Reference Services

 The Colorado State Archives has a wealth of information for research and reference.
 We receive additional accessions periodically.
 We will respond to mail and phone requests but suggest that you conduct any extensive research at our facility whenever possible because of the voluminous nature of our collections.
 Records deposited at the Colorado State Archives are available for use subject to restrictions or limitations imposed by law, by executive order, by the agency from which they have been transferred, or by the State Archivist.
 The research and reference functions are cash funded activities of state government, hence fees for service apply.
 Please see Colorado Laws Concerning Public Records for more information about fees.
 The staff will assist researchers in identifying records that will assist them with their information needs and will retrieve records requested by researchers.
 Many original records may also be available for viewing in micrographic formats.
 Records must be used in the Research Room because they may be the only or definitive copy, and may not be withdrawn from the State Archives.
+There is also a pull limit of 10 boxes or record items during your visit, so please plan accordingly.
 The staff will make copies of records upon request.
 Please see our Public Records page for further descriptions of the records we have.